andrewrichardson701/Stockbase/README.md

 - Fully functional SMTP mail sending.
 All information is saved and pulled from the DB when requested.
 - Fully customisable global settings, including logo, system name and banner colour.
 - Email password resetting now possible and working.
-- Bash install script implemented and fucntional.
+- Bash install script implemented and functional.
 May need adapting as changes happen to the system.
 - Email template created but could probably use some work.
 - Stock editing, adding, removing and moving all functional to limited testing.
 Further testing needed.